 this compare to other companies in the same industry?

-Surge Components's earnings are expected to grow by 1% yearly, however this is not considered high growth (20% yearly).
+Surge Components's earnings are expected to decrease over the next 1-3 years, this is not considered high growth.

 Unable to determine if Surge Components is high growth as no revenue estimate data is available.

 Past and Future Earnings per Share

 The accuracy of the analysts who estimate the future performance data can

 be gauged below.
 We look back 3 years and see if they were any good at

 predicting what actually occurred.
 We also show the highest and lowest estimates